meilisearch/documentation/learn/core_concepts/documents.md

 "id": "@BI+* ^5h2%"
 ```

+::: warning Beware forbidden characters in document ids
-Note that document addition in MeiliSearch is <clientGlossary word="atomic"/>. **If the indexer finds a document with an invalid id, it will throw an error and no documents will be added to your index**.
+Document addition in MeiliSearch is <clientGlossary word="atomic"/>: it either fails completely or succeeds completely, with zero risk of partial success or database corruption.
+This means that **if the indexer finds even a single document with an invalid document id, it will throw an error and no documents will be added to your index.**

 ## Upload